 Due to a shortage of workers, companies like Amazon are unable to keep up with the supply chain.
 Trucks are delivering products, but sitting in the lot for days before anyone can unload them.
 Even after they have stopped accepting new shipments that were not considered priority products, many are still struggling to maintain a smooth flow of operations.
 Some warehouses are even shutting down due to the virus.

 Warehouses are often crowded, with a lot of people in very close proximity to each for long periods of time, and COVID-19 has been shown to stay airborne for up to three hours.
 This is an ideal environment for viruses and bacteria.
 So, how can we help eliminate them in this kind of environment?
 By using an air filtration system that captures and destroys airborne viruses and bacteria before returning cleaned air into the facility.

-Purafil has long been the leader in air filtration, and its new line of air filtration solutions is an effective way for warehouses to limit the spread of target viruses and bacteria.
-Each piece of equipment offers four stages of filtration, including a filter with Puraward fiber (PWF) technology.
-PuraWard Fiber is embedded with both silver and copper ions that have antimicrobial properties.
-These properties kill target viruses and bacteria on contact.
+Purafil has long been the leader in air filtration, and its new line of air filtration solutions is an effective way for warehouses to limit the spread of aerosols carrying viruses and bacteria.
+Each piece of equipment offers four stages of filtration, including a filter with Puraward fiber (PWF) technology and patented molecular filtration.
+PuraWard filters are protected from many viruses, bacteria, and mold using copper and silver ions†.

 Minimize the spread of viruses by effectively cleaning the air with a Purafil air filtration system.
-They are available in varying sizes and airflows and eliminate up to 99.98% of target viruses and bacteria, making them a viable option in the fight against the spread of viruses and bacteria.
+They are available in varying sizes and airflows and remove 99.99% of aerosols carrying viruses*.
 To learn more about Purafil’s air filtration equipment and how it can help keep warehouse employees safe and healthy, visit our website.